vardiomar/vardiomar.github.io/index.md

 ## Professional Summary

-GIAC-certified cybersecurity professional and U.S. Navy veteran with hands-on experience in Active Directory, SIEM platforms, endpoint detection, firewall administration, and threat mitigation.
+GIAC-certified cybersecurity professional and U.S. Navy veteran with hands-on lab experience in Active Directory, SIEM platforms, endpoint detection, firewall administration, and threat mitigation.
 Strong analytical mindset with proven ability to operate in high-pressure environments.
 Committed to continuous learning and strengthening IT and cybersecurity infrastructure resilience.

 ---